This Is Me

 If you do not see your gender designation, please contact your campus Lambda Gender-Sexuality Alliance (GSA) advisor or the Office of Diversity and Inclusion.

-Your preferred name will appear in the following areas and will substitute for your primary/legal name:
+Your chosen name will appear in the following areas in place of your primary/legal name:

 • Counseling schedules